resugar/resugar/README.md

 * Allow using future JavaScript syntax today.
 * Require as little runtime code as possible.
 * Generate human-readable code.
-* TODO: Provide source maps from the original source to compiled source.
 * TODO: Integrate with build tools such as [broccoli][broccoli].

 ## Non-Goals